 Enrich garden soil

-Compost mixture enrich the nutrient-poor soil and improve the health of plants in flowers and vegetable gardens.
+Compost mixture enriches the nutrient-poor soil and improves the health of plants in flowers and vegetable gardens.
 You can use it in containers as long as it’s mixed with peat moss.

 Kitchen and Yard Recycle

 You can recycle up to 30% of kitchen and yard waste by turning it into compost.
-This is also enviro-friendly as composting reduces the turning these wastes into methane producing gas if you dump it into landfill.
+This is also enviro-friendly as composting reduces turning these wastes into methane-producing gas if you dump it into a landfill.

 It happens because landfills do not have a proper environment for organic materials to decompose.
-The lack of oxygen in landfill produces methane gas which causes global warming.
+The lack of oxygen in landfills produces methane gas which causes global warming.
 You can also cut food waste that can end up in landfills.